Mátti Kovler: Life and work

 Born in Moscow, Kovler is the paternal grandson of Russian operatic tenor and Yiddish singer Leonid Kovler and Russian pianist Roza Eidus.
 Kovler immigrated to Israel in 1990 with his family.
 He graduated from the Israel Arts & Science Academy, and the Jerusalem Academy of Music and moved to the United States in 2006 to continue his studies.
 He holds a doctorate from the New England Conservatory in Boston.
 Kovler taught at the New England Conservatory, and the Northeastern University.
 In 2014-2015 he was the Elie Wiesel Center composer in residence at the Boston University.
 As part of this residency, Kovler created Floating Tower Series.
 He is a member of the advanced BMI Lehman Engel Musical Theatre workshop, the foremost training ground for new musical theatre.
-Mátti is married and lives in Brooklyn, NY and North Adams, MA.
+Mátti is married and lives in Brooklyn, NY.
+In 2020, Kovler founded the Floating Tower Artist Retreat for refugee and immigrant musicians in North Adams, MA.